 Westmont hosts its 15th annual Christmas Festival, retelling the Christmas story by weaving narration with music from the Westmont Orchestra, College Choir, Chamber Singers and Choral Union on Friday, Dec.
 13, at 7 p.m.; Saturday, Dec.
-14, at 7 p.m.; and Sunday, Dec.
+14, at 2 and 7 p.m.; and Sunday, Dec.
 15, at 3 p.m., all at First Presbyterian Church, 21 E. Constance Ave.
 Tickets cost $15 each and go on sale Thursday, Nov.
 7, at westmont.edu/christmasfestival.
 The performance, which typically sells out quickly, has become a holiday tradition for many area families.

 Each year the program tells the Christmas story in a fresh way and from a new perspective featuring familiar carols and delightfully fresh compositions of the season.
 This year’s theme, “This Day,” is taken from Luke 2:11.